TrustLLMeu/trustllm-envs/llm-foundry-env/README.md

 # TrustLLM llm-foundry environment

-The Apptainer-based environment on using llm-foundry, with example scripts for JSC systems.
+The container-based environment on using llm-foundry, with example scripts for JSC systems.

 ## Usage